<!--

 ) external;

-/// @param ingress The new inbound address `<ip>:<port>` for incoming connections
+/// @param ingress New inbound address `<ip>:<port>`.

-/// @param egress The new outbound IP address `<ip>` for firewall whitelisting
+/// @param egress New outbound address `<ip>`.

 function setIpAddresses(